 A participating student who elects to withdraw from the law program or who fails to complete successfully the first year of law school may return without reapplication to their undergraduate university for completion of the bachelor’s degree.

-Students pursuing the program must complete all core curriculum and major-specific courses of their undergraduate education by the end of the sixth semester of undergraduate study, take the LSAT no later than December of the final undergraduate year and obtain an LSAT score equal to or exceeding the median LSAT of the preceding year for Mason Law students, maintain a minimum cumulative undergraduate GPA as calculated by the Law School Admission Council of 3.25, submit the entire law school application through the Law School Admission Council by January 1 of the year in which the student desires to enroll in the law school, and complete an interview with the admissions staff of the law school.
+Students pursuing the program must complete all core curriculum and major-specific courses of their undergraduate education by the end of the sixth semester of undergraduate study, take the LSAT no later than November of the final undergraduate year and obtain an LSAT score equal to or exceeding the median LSAT of the preceding year for Scalia Law students, maintain a minimum cumulative undergraduate GPA as calculated by the Law School Admission Council of 3.25, submit the entire law school application through the Law School Admission Council by January 1 of the year in which the student desires to enroll in the law school, and complete an interview with the admissions staff of the law school.